download

 "Our goal this year is to do well in 2006".

 At the end of qualifying, the smiles returned to the Maranello team garage.
-Michael Schumacher followed the lap of the last opponents on the trackside wall.
+Michael Schumacher followed the lap of the last opponents on the pit wall.
 When Fernando Alonso, the last to take to the track, finished in sixth place, the World Champion embraced Hiroshi Yasukawa, the director of Bridgestone.
 A liberating gesture, a symbol of an unfortunate season that has perhaps reached a turning point.
 Perhaps.

 "Here is the reward of six months of work.
 The race?
-I am confident because this rubber is durable.
+I am confident because this tyre is durable.
 The strategy?
 I probably have less fuel than my rivals, but that's not enough to explain my advantage".

-"No, I'm interested in victories".
+"No, I'm interested in winning".

 fotor_2023-7-19_18_37_51-fotor-20230719183816.jpeg

 "This is Formula 1.
 Things change quickly, as I always repeat.
 My strategy?
 It's an advantage to be up front.
-Above all, there is a confidence boost for the whole team after the difficult period.
+Above all, there is a confidence boost for the whole team after this difficult period.
 I'm happier than in Indianapolis.
 Within two or three Grands Prix we will understand if the worst is over.
-I realize that it's difficult for our fans to understand both the crisis and the sudden recovery: we too are struggling.
+I realise that it's difficult for our fans to understand both the crisis and the sudden recovery: we too are struggling.
 Here the car-tyres package worked perfectly, we hope to continue like this".

 The German driver books the victory: